 It’s concentrated so not for drinking all at once.

-A spoonful per day is the perfect choice, and it can be taken in undiluted form or mixed with sparkling seltzer or just plain water.
+A spoonful per day is the perfect choice, and it can be taken in undiluted form or mixed with sparkling seltzer or just pour into plain water.

-Add it to oatmeal or yogurt to add a nutritious kick to breakfast.
+Add it to oatmeal or yogurt to add a nutritious kick to breakfast with extra antioxidants.
 The choices are endless.

 If you would like to print this recipe, here it is.